kubernetes-sigs/external-dns/docs/tutorials/cloudflare.md

 ## Setting cloudflare-proxied on a per-ingress basis

 Using the `external-dns.alpha.kubernetes.io/cloudflare-proxied: "true"` annotation on your ingress, you can specify if the proxy feature of Cloudflare should be enabled for that record.
 This setting will override the global `--cloudflare-proxied` setting.

+## Setting cloudflare-region-key to configure regional services

+Using the `external-dns.alpha.kubernetes.io/cloudflare-region-key` annotation on your ingress, you can restrict which data centers can decrypt and service HTTPS traffic.
+A list of aviable options can be see [here](https://developers.cloudflare.com/data-localization/regional-services/get-started/).

+If not set the value will default to `global`.